Zap templates

-Zap templates are ready made integrations or Zaps with the apps and core fields pre-selected, for publicly available Zapier integrations.
+Zap templates are ready made Zaps with the apps and core fields pre-selected, for publicly available Zapier integrations.
 In a few clicks, they help people discover a use case, connect apps, and turn on the Zap.
 Zap templates are the fastest way for your users to automate workflows.

 They’re also a great way to promote your app, as your Zap templates are featured in: